Halloween Special: Scary Online Interview Stories

-Halloween is just around the corner, and unfortunately, due to the pandemic traditional door-to-door trick or treating may be canceled in some places.
+Halloween is just around the corner, and unfortunately, due to the pandemic, traditional door-to-door trick or treating may be canceled in some places.
 What a shame!
-Halloween is an excellent opportunity for kids to dress up in superheroes and other goodies from their willing neighbors.
-Of course, amid this ongoing pandemic, keeping distance is all for the best; however, all is not lost; there are other things to do other than trick or treating.
-How about a virtual Zoom Halloween party or a Halloween candy hunt around the house?
-People are creative when it comes to celebration and will make the best of the situation in a safe, responsible way.
+Halloween is an excellent opportunity for kids to dress up as superheroes and receive goodies from their willing neighbors.
+Of course, amid this pandemic, keeping distance is all for the best; however, all is not lost; there are other things to do other than trick or treating.
+How about a virtual Zoom Halloween party or candy hunt around the house?
+People are creative when it comes to celebration and will make the best of the situation safely and responsibly.

 In honor of Halloween this year, I thought I would contribute by providing scary online interview stories.

-In the midst of this pandemic, the new scary for many candidates is not Halloween; it's the dreaded Zoom, Skype, or Facetime interview.
+Amid this pandemic, the new scare for many candidates is not Halloween; it's the dreaded Zoom, Skype, or FaceTime interview.
 But it doesn't need to be that way.
-Here are a few tips and real-life scenarios that I would like to share with you to eliminate the fear of doing online interviews.
+Here are a few tips and real-life scenarios that I would like to share to eliminate the fear of doing online interviews.
 These are things to avoid, which will help lead to a successful online interview.
-While these tips may seem obvious to some, I have, as an interviewer, experienced them all to some degree, so this may help those who haven't had much experience with interviewing for a job online.
+While these tips may seem obvious to some, I have, as an interviewer, experienced them all to some degree, which may help those who haven't had much experience interviewing for a job online.

 Scary campfire stories: